What is assistive technology?

 Where can I go to learn about AT and borrow devices?

 Visit VDOE's T/TAC at VCU’s lending library to explore and learn about current AT devices and materials.
 Various AT devices are available for checkout to determine if they are a good fit for your student prior to purchasing them.
 AT materials include switches, adaptive toys and leisure items, augmentative communication devices and apps, computer peripherals, and a variety of low-tech tools for math, literacy and organization.
+You can find examples of what is available in the lending library by exploring:

 VDOE’s Assistive Technology Network